 Matthew Wells, University of Kentucky

-Early Medieval China Group Board
+Early Medieval China Editorial Board

 Robert Campany (Vanderbilt University)